Shraddha-Hinge/Task_Management_System/README.md

 3. Navigate to the project directory in your terminal.
 4. Compile the project using the provided Makefile with the `make` command.
 5. Run the executable `taskmanager.out` to start the application.

-## Further Information

-For any issues, suggestions, or contributions, please feel free to open an issue or pull request on the project's repository.